-Factors to Consider When Choosing an Electric Heater for a Mobile Home
+Factors to Consider When Choosing the Best Electric Heater for Mobile Home

-Choosing the right mobile home electric furnace can be a challenge given the endless options in the market.
+Choosing the best electric heater for mobile home can be a challenge given the endless options in the market.
 The following considerations should help you make the right decision;

 - Ducted vs. ductless: Mobile home can be ducted or ductless.
 Ducted systems can be connected to ducts in the house to deliver heat to each room.
 The ductless model, meanwhile, doesn’t require ductwork.
 Though more difficult to install and even more expensive, ducted furnaces are more efficient at heating large spaces.

 - Heating capacity: An electric furnace’s heating capacity is measured in kilowatts, though you can easily convert the numbers to BTU for convenience (1Kw = 3,412.14 BTU).
 A few professionals have developed calculators that you can use to determine the right BTU heater for your needs.
 But, in the absence of such calculators, remember that you need 25-30 BTU/square foot.